-Fundación Ávila Cruz AC, was founded 8 years ago as an Organization of the Mexican Civil Society (CSO), secular, non-partisan and non-profit, works to reduce extreme poverty of the vulnerable population by age, sex or with some disability ( girls, boys, adolescents, youth, adults, battered women, single mothers and elderly people) that inhabit indigenous peoples, Afro-Mexicans and / or in urban areas with a high and medium level of social backwardness in the Municipalities of the State of Oaxaca.
+Fundación Ávila Cruz AC, was founded 8 years ago as an Organization of the Mexican Civil Society (OSC), secular, non-partisan and non-profit, works to reduce extreme poverty of the vulnerable population by age, sex or with some disability ( girls, boys, adolescents, youth, adults, battered women, single mothers and the elderly) that inhabit indigenous peoples, Afro-Mexicans and / or in urban areas with a high and medium level of social backwardness in the Municipalities of the State of Oaxaca.

 Fundación Ávila Cruz AC, is constituted under the laws of the United Mexican States with Federal Taxpayers Registry: FAC130812JN1.

 It has authorization from the Tax Administration Service (SAT) to receive tax-deductible donations in Mexico and abroad, in terms of the Income Tax Law, which was published in the Official Gazette of the Federation on May 3 of 2019.